cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

-Similarly, a `.cborseq` annotation on a byte string indicates that the byte string carries a sequence of CBOR encoded data items.
+Similarly, a `.cborseq` control on a byte string indicates that the byte string carries a sequence of CBOR encoded data items.
 When the data items are taken as an array, the array matches the type given as the right-hand side argument (type2 in the following example).